Skip to content

 Section 01

-Search Engine Optimisation is the discipline of making your website appear in traditional search results.
+SEO makes your website appear in traditional search results.
 It covers technical health, keyword research, on-page content, backlink authority, and crawlability.
-When someone types a query into Google and scrolls through the ten blue links, SEO is the work that determines whether your page appears on that list and how high it sits.
-For most of the past two decades, SEO was the only game in town.
-If you wanted organic traffic, you optimised for Google's ranking algorithm, earned links, and waited for the results to compound.
+When someone types a query into Google and scrolls through the list of results, SEO is the work that determines whether your page appears and how high it sits.
+For most of the past two decades, it was the only game in town: if you wanted organic traffic, you optimised for the ranking algorithm, earned links, and let the results compound.

 • Technical SEO: site speed, crawlability, structured data, indexation.